Dissipative Emergence of Inflation from Quasi-Cyclic Universe: Dissipative effects and graceful entry to inflation

-where $C$ is an $\mathcal{O}(1)$ factor representing an uncertainty~\cite{Moroi:2014mqa}, which we take to be unity, and $p^0$ is the energy of a $\phi$ particle.
-The derivation in Ref.~\cite{Moroi:2014mqa} assumes that the $\phi$ particle is relativistic.
-We evaluate $p^0$ with a field dependent mass of $\phi$ when it is positive.
+where $C$ is an $\mathcal{O}(1)$ factor representing an uncertainty~\cite{Moroi:2014mqa}, which we take to be unity, and $p^0$ is the energy of a $\phi$ particle.\footnote{ The physical situation is different from that in Ref.~\cite{Moroi:2014mqa}, where the saxion dominating the energy density decays into axions, and the authors focused on the case in which the axion momentum is not too large $p \ll g^2 T$.
+In our case, $p^0$ is $\mathcal{O}(m_\phi)$ and $g^2 T$ rapidly increases above it. } We evaluate $p^0$ with a field-dependent mass of $\phi$ when it is positive.
 When it is negative, it is unclear if this expression holds true, so we neglect the scattering rate for a conservative estimate of the thermal dissipation effects.
-These two contributions as well as the contribution due to decay given in eq.~(\ref{eq:decay}) give the full dissipation rate defined in eq.~(\ref{eq:scalareom}) in the toy model under consideration
+These two contributions as well as the contribution due to decay given in Eq.~(\ref{eq:decay}) give the full dissipation rate defined in Eq.~(\ref{eq:scalareom}) in the toy model under consideration

-We have solved the set of equations (\ref{eq:scalareom}), (\ref{eq:radiation}), and (\ref{eq:friedman}) with initial conditions (\ref{initial_condition}) supplemented with a small initial energy of the gauge field that is several orders of magnitude smaller than the initial potential energy of the axion.
+We have solved the set of equations \eqref{eq:scalareom}--\eqref{eq:friedman} with initial conditions (\ref{initial_condition}) supplemented with a small initial energy of the gauge field that is several orders of magnitude smaller than the initial potential energy of the axion.
 The results do not depend crucially on the initial energy of the radiation.
-For our parameters we choose the same benchmark parameters as in the examples presented in section~\ref{ssec:dissipation_general}, namely $V_0 = (2.6 \times 10^{15}\,\text{GeV})^4$, $\phi_0 = \sqrt{6} \times 10^{-1}$, and $\phi_\text{ini}/\phi_0 = 1.8$.
+For our parameters we choose the same benchmark parameters as in the examples presented in Sec.~\ref{ssec:dissipation_general}, namely $V_0 = (2.6 \times 10^{15}\,\text{GeV})^4$, $\phi_0 = \sqrt{6} \times 10^{-1}$, and $\phi_\text{ini}/\phi_0 = 1.8$.